ericli421/comp-202-review-exercises/README.md

 You may assume the value `board` is a 2d list of size 9x9, and the value `n` is an integer between 0 and 8 (both inclusive)

-> Challenge: Implement the full sudoku board validator by also checking if a given box is valid.
+> If you want to challenge yourself, you can try implementing a full sudoku board validator by also checking if a given box is valid.
+This requires a bit of clever thinking, but is entirely possible to make with the concepts you currently have

 ## Question: Find substrings (Strings)